romainsacchi/carculator/docs/modeling.rst

 _____________________

-The use of refrigerant for onboard air conditioning systems is considered for passenger cars.
+The use of refrigerant for onboard air conditioning systems is considered for passenger cars until 2021.
 The supply of refrigerant gas R134a is accounted for.
 Similarly, the leakage of the refrigerant is also considered.
 For this, the calculations from [34]_ are used.
 Such emission is included in the transportation dataset of the corresponding vehicle.